 • Those with one kidney will have higher than “normal” levels of creatinine circulating in their blood (roughly 1.8 mg/dl or 160 umol/L).

 • Creatinine can be tested for via a blood sample or via a urine sample.
 On its own a blood sample is more accurate than a urine sample, though combining them together to form what is called a creatinine clearance test (both blood and urine) is the most accurate test.

 • High creatinine levels occur due to any number of diseases that cause the kidneys to shut down, including dehydration, shock, congestive heart failure, and bladder outlet obstruction.

-• There are no definitive symptoms that are caused by high creatinine levels, though the following could be possibly linked: fatigued, shortness of breath, feeling dehydrated, and confusion.
+• There are no definitive symptoms that are caused by high creatinine levels, though the following could be possibly linked: fatigue, shortness of breath, feeling dehydrated, and confusion.

 Interesting stuff?
 Great!
-I hope you won’t be disappointed then when I say you let’s move on to the next section because you have learnt all these is (worth) to know about creatinine.
+I hope you won’t be disappointed then when I say to you “let’s move on to the next section”, because you have learnt all there is (worth) to know about creatinine.
 I would like to tell you more about creatinine, but really that is all you need to know.
 That’s the crux of it.